agkozak/zsh-z/README.md

 * `ZSHZ_NO_RESOLVE_SYMLINKS` prevents symlink resolution (default: `0`)
 * `ZSHZ_OWNER` allows usage when in `sudo -s` mode (default: empty)

+## `ZSHZ_UNCOMMON`

+A common complaint about the default behavior of `rupa/z` and `zsh-z` involves "common prefixes."
+If you type `z code` and the best matches, in increasing order, are

+    /home/me/code/foo
+    /home/me/code/bar
+    /home/me/code/bat

+`zsh-z` will see that all possible matches share a common prefix and will send you to that directory -- `/home/me/code` -- which is often a desirable result.
+But if the possible matches are

+    /home/me/.vscode/foo
+    /home/me/code/foo
+    /home/me/code/bar
+    /home/me/code/bat

+then there is no common prefix.
+In this case, `z code` will simply send you to the highest-ranking match, `/home/me/code/bat`.

+You may enable an alternate, experimental behavior by setting `ZSHZ_UNCOMMON=1`.
+If you do that, `zsh-z` will not jump to a common prefix, even if one exists.
+Instead, it chooses the highest-ranking match -- but it drops any subdirectories that do not include the search term.
+So if you type `z bat` and `/home/me/code/bat` is the best match, that is exactly where you will end up.
+If, however, you had typed `z code` and the best match was also `/home/me/code/bat`, you would have ended up in `/home/me/code` (because `code` was what you had searched for).
+This feature is still in development, and feedback is welcome.

 ## Improvements and Fixes

 * `z -x` works, with the help of `chpwd_functions`.